 - Select “Install Lubuntu”.

-- Select the language to be installed in the laptop.
+- Select the language to be installed on the laptop.
 If you don't know the destination country, select “English”.
 If you know the destination country, select that country's language.

 Now we are going to do a small trick to ensure we completely remove any previous private data from the computer.
 Please press at the same time the keys 'Alt + CTRL + F3'.
 This will take you to a terminal window.
-In this terminal window, please enter first the following command:
+In this terminal window, please enter the following command first:

 sudo apt-get install coreutils